taranis-ai/taranis.ai/content/en/docs/admin/osint-workflow.md

 LLM-backed bots can use the optional [LLM Bot Service](/docs/getting-started/08_llm-bot/).
 Full bot configuration is documented in [Bots](/docs/admin/bots/).

+The optional IntelOwl Bot enriches indicators extracted by the IOC Bot.
+Configure IntelOwl and keep the IOC Bot before it in the run order; see [IntelOwl enrichment](/docs/admin/intelowl/).

 ![bot_selection](/docs/osint/bot_selection.png)

 ## 6. Collect Sources